tomekc/cartography_workshop/ddd_intro.md

 ^[KS]
 - month ago we havent good tool.
 We had blurry idea how to start modeling domain.
-- During DDDEU Stefan Hofer and Henning Schwentner presented Storytelling technique basing on example of a software which helps manuver ships on river Elbe on their way to Hamburg
+- During DDDEU Stefan Hofer and Henning Schwentner presented Storytelling technique basing on example of a software which helps manuver ships over river Elbe on their way to Hamburg.

 ---
 # Domain Storytelling.
-How this works?
+How does this work?

 ![inline] (ddd/example_story_model.png)

 ^[KS]
+- interviews with domain experts,
+- recording stories as a diagram, drawing it using symbols
+- feedback on recorded model

 ---